saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

 For starters, there is [maturin](https://github.com/PyO3/maturin).
 This tool will compile the Rust code for you and install the compiled code as a Python module in your virtual environment.
 After this, you can import this module in your Python code and use it.
 After you pip install maturin, you only have to run 1 command (<b>maturin develop</b>) to use the Rust code in Python.

-Apart from a tool that makes it easy to get started, PyO3 provides you with a lot of bindings to Python that make it so that you do not really have to bother that much with the interaction between Python and Rust.
-And to make things really convenient, PyO3 comes with a lot of macros that prevent you from having to write too much boilerplate code.
+Apart from `maturin`, there is of course PyO3 itself.
+PyO3 offers Rust bindings to the Python interpreter.
+This makes it so that you do not really have to bother that much with the interaction between Python and Rust.
+For instance, you will not have to worry about how to translate a Python string to something in C, and then something else again in Rust.
+The same goes for integers, floats, lists, dictionaries, etc.  And to make things convenient, PyO3 comes with a lot of macros that prevent you from having to write too much boilerplate code.
+To expose Rust functions to Python, you annotate them with a macro.
+After this, PyO3 will take care of the rest.
+The same applies in case you want to export a struct or methods.

 ## Calling a Rust function from Python